CarVac/3dPrintingGuide/Extrusion/Hotends.md

 9.5mm overall length.
 4.4mm **M5×0.8** threaded portion goes into the heater block, with some clearance.
 5.1mm from the heater block to the tip.
-The hex has 150 degree conical surfaces to allow for firm contact with the silioone sock.
+The hex has 150 degree conical surfaces to allow for firm contact with the silicone sock.

 ## And many others...